 What to see in Porto Ercole

 Today, Porto Ercole is a popular tourist destination in the summertime, thanks to the beautiful beaches and bays that can be found close by and its lively seaside promenade with bars and restaurants.
+Boat tours and rentals are available from the on-site port and the nearby marina of Cala Galera, to sail around Monte Argentario and even reach the islands of the Tuscan Archipelago, such as Giglio and Giannutri Islands.

 Sightseeing attractions include the Giardino Corsini, a botanical garden that houses native and tropical plants; the Palazzo dei Governanti, which was the residence of the Spanish governors during the 16th century; the Church of Sant’Erasmo which hosts the tombs of the governors and possibly of Caravaggio; and all the forts, including the Forte Stella with its splendid hexagonal shape.